janiduperera/Card-pack-opening-animation/README.md

 **TO DO**

+- Sometimes clicking on cards gets hanged.
+  Need to work on smoothing that more.

+**Important**

-- Need to work in smoothness.
+- Need Git LFS to clone.